 This award recognises the exceptional contribution of diverse Auxiliary members who have demonstrated excellence, leadership and commitment in fundraising for the hospital.

 The Living Treasures Award was officially launched in 2004 to honour Auxiliary members who have gone above and beyond in their quest to support sick children and the work of the RCH Auxiliaries.

 Long service Awards

 Long Service Awards are given to members in five year increments, with Auxiliary members receiving their first award after five years of service.

 These awards celebrate the longstanding and dedicated support of Auxiliary members.

-Dame Elisabeth Murdoch AC DBE was closely associated with The Royal Children’s Hospital (RCH) and the Auxiliaries, supporting many important projects that have helped shape this great children’s hospital.
+Dame Elisabeth Murdoch AC DBE was closely associated with the RCH and the Auxiliaries, supporting many important projects that have helped shape this great children’s hospital.

 The Dame Elisabeth Murdoch Nursing Development Scholarship was created in 2009 by the Auxiliaries’ Executive Committee to advance the fine talent of RCH nurses and to ensure that the RCH continues to be at the forefront of world-class practice.

 Dame Elisabeth generously gave her name to this scholarship in perpetuity.
 Each year, the $50,000 scholarship allows one outstanding nurse to enhance his or her skills and experience by exploring innovative practices and models of care across Australia and internationally, while ensuring Dame Elisabeth’s remarkable legacy carries on.